Configuration

 As standard we ship with two types of authentication with some examples added, however if you are developing a public application you can skip authentication by adding SKIP_AUTH=true to your .env file.

 This will remove the need for any user authentication and make all your endpoints public.
-Endpoints will be READ only as standard, see Auth Inclusions and Exclusions to change this.
+If you want to change public permisisons or unlock tables for public consumption, see Public Tables.

 API KEY